Holdsport/holdsport-api/README.md

 The _actions_ arrays denotes the possible actions that the user can take with respect to this activity.

 _Pagination_ is done by adding a _page_ and _per_page_ parameter.

+_no_rsvp_count_ denotes the number of participants who haven't responded yet. _no_rsvp_ is an array of the first 20 members who haven't responded yet.

 Example
 ```